Schafer: Office life will change, but the need for offices won't

 One item that stood out in this typically slow season for business news is the sale of a downtown Minneapolis parking lot to the global real estate developer Hines Interests.

-That site's been a good one for a new office building for decades, just a block or so from both the Target and U.S. Bancorp headquarters.
+That site has been a good one for a new office building for decades, just a block or so from both the Target and U.S. Bancorp headquarters.

 If you bought the notion that the pandemic destroyed the appeal of big office work clusters like downtown Minneapolis, the sale of that parking lot might have been a surprise.